mcolburn/durham/README.md

 Adding a table row:

-1. The text visible to the user is always wrapped in a span whose class is kvp (key-value-pair):
+1. The text visible to the user is always wrapped in a span whose class is kvp (key-value-pair).
+There must be a data-key property.
+The data-key value format is {topic}_{library}|{key}, where the library will be one of the ones created for Durham.

 ```
 <span class='kvp' data-key='prayers_en_US_goa|enarxis02'>